 Aspects of social skills in high-functioning individuals with autism spectrum disorders: Related or separable?
-Ifigeneia Dosi1, Zoe Resta2 - 1Assistant Professor, Department of Greek Philology, Democritus University of Thrace, - 2Postgraduate student, Democritus University of Thrace Abstract The present study investigates different aspects of social skills in high-functioning individuals with autism spectrum disorders (ASD) and detects whether these skills are related or separable.
+Ifigeneia Dosi1, Zoe Resta2 1Assistant Professor, Department of Greek Philology, Democritus University of Thrace, 2Postgraduate student, Democritus University of Thrace Abstract The present study investigates different aspects of social skills in high-functioning individuals with autism spectrum disorders (ASD) and detects whether these skills are related or separable.
 Previous studies have found that individuals with ASD have deficits in their social skills due to multiple deficits in cognitive processes.
 An open question is whether these skills are disentangled or interrelated.
 Twenty-eight Greek-speaking individuals participated (14 high-functioning individuals with ASD, 12-13 years old, henceforth ASD group; and 14 age-matched typically developing individuals, henceforth TD group).
 Social skills were tested by means of a subtest of the Diagnostic Evaluation of Language Variation (DELV), which included sections on communicative role-taking skills, narrative skills and question asking skills.
 The results have shown that TD group scored higher than ASD group in all social skills.
-Correlations conducted for each group separately exhibited that communicative role-taking skills and question asking skills strongly correlate, while a moderate correlation was attested between communicative role-taking skills and narrative skills, albeit only for the TD group.
+Correlations conducted for each group separately exhibited that communicative role-taking skills and question asking skills, albeit only for the TD group.
 Our findings suggest that social skills may interrelate in healthy individuals, but in individuals with ASD seem to be divergent and subjected to different mechanisms; therefore, they seem to be more separable.
 The present outcomes can be leveraged by speech and language pathologists so as to plan effective intervention programs in order to help and further improve the quality of life of individuals with ASD.
-Greek dictionary weighting and use of assistive technology to enhance it communication of children with Autism Spectrum Disorder Eleni Gkiolnta1, Christine Syriopoulou-Delli2 1PhD candidate (Laboratory of Autism -Developmental Spectrum Disorders and Behavior Difficulties of the Human) University of Macedonia 2Associate Professor (Laboratory of Autism -Developmental Spectrum Disorders and Behavior Difficulties of the Human) University of Macedonia Abstract Autism Spectrum Disorders (ASDs) belong to the broader category of neurodevelopmental disorders (Siriopoulou-Dellis, 2020).
+Standardization of Greek vocabulary and use of assistive technology for the reinforcement of communication to children with Autism Spectrum Disorders Eleni GkioInta1, Christine Syriopoulou-Delli2 1PhD Candidate (Laboratory of Autism -Developmental Spectrum Disorders and Behavior Difficulties of the Human) University of Macedonia 2Associate Professor (Laboratory of Autism -Developmental Spectrum Disorders and Behavior Difficulties of the Human) University of Macedonia Abstract Autism Spectrum Disorders (ASDs) belong to the broader category of neurodevelopmental disorders (Siriopoulou-Dellis, 2020).
 Children with ASD exhibit difficulties in several areas of development, specifically social skills and communication, and exhibit repetitive and stereotyped behaviors (APA, 2013).
 In the area of communication, deficits occur in both verbal and non-verbal communication (Lal, 2010).
 The deficits in pragmatics are very important, i.e., in "the adoption of language as a social communication system" (Eigstietal., 2007).
 Children with ASD also show other types of language disorders, e.g., in semantics (Coderreetal., 2017) and learning grammatical rules (Wittkeetal., 2017).